thomaskien/whisper-praxis-voicemail/readme.md

 ====
 * in our medical practice we do use voicmail quite much to postpone as much work as possible during the rush hours (*much* patients arriving and calling at the same time at opening).
 * to do so we configured our auerswald telephone system with IVR to record voicemail and send them to a local mailbox in the practice.
+* AI (german KI) does the job quite good, there are several (expensive) cloud products available typically including a own IVR
 * because of datenschutz we do not want the informations provided by the patients to leave the building
 * the following script downloads the messages from voicemail1 = ab1@praxis.local and sends the text and attached the sound file to voicemail2 = ab2@praxis.local (in our case at the same machine using postfix and dovecot with system users)